Canadian Short Stories by John Hartig

 Michelangelo took a long time to answer but finally admitted, "Well, since we're in front of the Pearly Gates, yes, I was gay too, but at least, I tried my best to follow the church's teachings.
 I should be rewarded for my hidden suffering."

 "It could be that all that doesn't matter to God," said Leonardo, "maybe it's other things we did which are holding us outside the Gates.
-When I knew you, you were such, what shall I say, a bastard about people."
+When I knew you, you were impatient and unkind to people."

 Michelangelo pursed his lips in disdain.
 His anger rose and he was about to swear.